openharmony/docs/en/readme/test.md

 2. Copy **developertest** and **xdevice** from the Linux environment to the **Test** directory on Windows, and copy the test cases to the **testcase** directory.

->**Note**: Port the test framework and test cases from the Linux environment to the Windows environment for subsequent execution.
+>**NOTE**: Port the test framework and test cases from the Linux environment to the Windows environment for subsequent execution.

 3. Modify the **user_config.xml** file.
 	```